Growing up my Dad would say, “With your expensive taste son, you better get a good job.”

-The same thing I want for my children is the same thing I want for my clients and the reason I get out of bed every day and love my work.
+The same thing I want for my children is the same thing I want for my clients and the reason I love my work.

-Brian Skrobonja, ChFC® is a Chartered Financial Consultant, an author, blogger, podcaster, speaker, and prolific producer of content on topics related to wealth creation, preservation and utilization.
+Brian Skrobonja, ChFC®, CPWA®, is a Chartered Financial Consultant, a Certified Private Wealth Advisor professional, an author, blogger, podcaster, speaker, and prolific producer of content on topics related to wealth creation, preservation and utilization.
 He is the founder and president of a wealth management firm based out of St Louis, Missouri dedicated to helping people make smart choices with their money.